 This Best Easy Vegan Cake Pops Recipe is so easy to make and a perfect party food too.
 Cake balls are all the rage right now and I didn’t want vegans to be left behind, so without further ado please welcome Vegan Cake Balls!
 Chocolate Cake Balls are easy to make and fun to eat!

 From what I can tell Cake Balls made their debut on the Bakeralla site.
 And what a buzz they have created since then.
 I’ve seen them on a variety of sites, different versions of the sweet original theme.
 With a cake mix, a container of icing, and chocolate coating, these little lovelies don’t hold back on sweetness.

-This recipe falls nicely into my category of “You can be vegan and still enjoy yummy foods!”
-It also goes with Elle’s prescription to have less than 5 ingredients (if you don’t count the sprinkles).
+This recipe for cake balls falls nicely into my category of “You can be vegan and still enjoy yummy foods!”

 The weekend is coming.
 So kick back, make some Vegan Cake balls, and wait for the looks of delight from your family when they bite into these sweet balls of fun!